Skip to content ↓

 Assistant Headteacher/ Deputy DSL

-To view the Safeguarding and Child Protection Policy please CLICK HERE
+To view the Safeguarding and Child Protection Policy, please CLICK HERE

-(If you would like a paper copy of this policy please email info@preston-manor.com)
+If you would like a paper copy of this policy, please email info@preston-manor.com

 For urgent child protection matters, outside of school hours, or if you would like to speak to social services about a safeguarding concern, please contact:

-Brent Family Front Door
+Brent Family Front Door:

-Emailfamilyfrontdoor@brent.gov.uk
+Email familyfrontdoor@brent.gov.uk

-Telephone: 020 8937 4300 – option 1
+Telephone 020 8937 4300 – option 1

-If anyone is in immediate danger, please call 999
+If anyone is in immediate danger, please call 999.

-Helpful Resources for Students
+Helpful resources for students

-If you are a student and wish to speak to someone outside of the school, the following resources may be useful:
+If you are a student and wish to speak to someone outside the school, the following resources may be useful:

-Helpful Resources for Parents
+Helpful resources for parents

 If you are a parent and wish to speak to someone about your child, the following resources may be useful:

-As a school, we follow the Prevent duty and work closely with key organisations to prevent radicalisation and extremism.
 Anyone who has information that they wish to bring to the attention of the police anonymously can do so by calling the Anti-Terrorism hotline on 0800 789 321.
-Please click on this link for the Prevent duty published by the Department for Education.

 County Lines